maisjamil1/Code-Review-Checklist-for-React-Next.js/README.md

 # Code Review Checklist for React/Next.js

 ## Component Structure & Size
+- Code Formatting: Is the code properly formatted?
+(Consider using tools like Prettier.)

- Keep components small and focused.
+- Keep components small and focused.
 🔸 If the file exceeds 200–300 lines, break it down into child components.
 🔸 JSX Markup <= 50 Lines
-Large JSX blocks reduce readability.
+- Large JSX blocks reduce readability.
 Split into smaller reusable components or extracted JSX elements.<br>✅

 ### Code Quality & Readability